-The headquarters for Northern Districts Cricket Association and the Northern Knights, Seddon Park hosts several international fixtures every season.
+The headquarters for Northern Districts Cricket Association and the Northern Brave, Seddon Park hosts several international fixtures every season.
 It is a regular stop for touring teams competing against New Zealand’s Black Caps in five-day Test cricket, One Day Internationals or T20 matches, with a crowd capacity of 10,500 people.

 Tree-lined grassy banks around two-thirds of the ground give Seddon Park a distinct ‘village green’ feel, and were noted as one of its striking features by influential cricket magazine The Cricketer, which in 2012 rated it as one of the 20 best Test cricket venues in the world.